Feds Detail Frantic Texts From Ringleader of Doomed Migrant Truck

 Authorities say Zamorano, for unknown reasons, then abandoned the truck next to railroad tracks in San Antonio sometime around 6 p.m.
 Monday.
 People nearby heard the screams of survivors and called 911.

-When San Antonio police responded, they madea grisly discovery: piles of bodies, hot to the touch, spread across the back of the truck and on the road.
+When San Antonio police responded, they made a grisly discovery: piles of bodies, hot to the touch, spread across the back of the truck and spilling out onto the road and nearby brush.

 “I have too many bodies here,” said one responding officer over the radio, reported the San Antonio Express-News.